An interpretable unsupervised representation learning for high precision measurement in particle physics: Data Sample

 { \textbf{High Energy Nuclei Beam Test}} In this work, all training and testing data are real data obtained from beam test measurements, which were carried out at CERN Super Proton Synchrotron (SPS).
 The beam was generated by bombarding a Lead primary beam of $150\, \mathrm{GeV/n}$ on a Beryllium target.
 The resulting secondary fragmented beam consisted of a mixture of various nuclei and was selected by the magnetic optics with a mass-to-charge ratio of $A/Z = 2$, while the beam momentum was controlled by the magnet system with a precision of $0.1\%$~\cite{Altuna:1992SPSMomentum}.
 A total of 5~M data samples were collected for training and testing.

 We have a total of nine SSD layers with identical designs.
 Among them, eight layers serve as a beam telescope, providing reference measurements of the particle charge and impact position, while the central layer is the detector under test (DUT).
 The “truth” position used in this study refers to the predicted impact point derived from the telescope reconstructed track.
 The “truth” charge is defined as the average charge value obtained from independent measurements of the same particle track in different telescope layers.
 The results presented for the network training and testing are the DUT’s completely independent measurements of the same particle tracks.
+We emphasize that the ``truth'' charge and position from the telescope are used exclusively for post-training evaluation and are never provided to the network during training.
+The HistoAE model is trained in a purely unsupervised manner using only the raw DUT cluster signals as both input and reconstruction target.